 *Some of you will know that I have been querying the health benefits of dehydration (particularly over cooked food) for some time now.
 As per usual, I am not original in this thought.
 As I have researched oxidisation (which we are constantly told is bad and caused by air, heat and light), I have also read about vitamin and enzyme breakdown at different temperatures, as well as the effects of prolonged exposure of ingredients to air.
 I will present this research in a future post when I am done.

 Don’t forget!
 I have two classes coming up in Perth very soon: Chocolate Cravings (30 August) & Rainbow Recipes (6 September).
-You can find more details on my website.
 I hope to see you there!